learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

       headers.
 The origin server is free to ignore the Cookie header or use its contents for an application-defined purpose.

-Their example is quite simple:
+The description is quite technical, so let's look at their example:

-      == Server -> User Agent ==
+      ```== Server -> User Agent ==
       Set-Cookie: SID=31d4d96e407aad42

       == User Agent -> Server ==
-      Cookie: SID=31d4d96e407aad42
+      Cookie: SID=31d4d96e407aad42```

-In this example, the server responds to a request with the `Set-Cookie` header.
+In this example, the server is an HTTP server, and the User Agent is a browser.
+The server responds to a request with the `Set-Cookie` header.
 This header sets the value of the `SID` cookie to `31d4d96e407aad42`.

-When the user visits another page on the same server, the browser sends the cookie back to the server, including the `Cookie: SID=31d4d96e407aad42` header in its request.
+Next, when the user visits another page on the same server, the browser sends the cookie back to the server, including the `Cookie: SID=31d4d96e407aad42` header in its request.

 Cookies are stored in the browser.
 The browser doesn't care about what's in the cookies you set.
 It just stores the data and sends it along on future requests to your server.
+You can think of them as a hash—and indeed, as we'll see later, Rails exposes cookies with a method that behaves much like a hash.

 ## Using cookies